SFDO-Tooling/CumulusCI/docs/tutorial.rst

 Create Virtual Environment
 --------------------------

 A Python Virtual Environment (virtualenv) is an isolated Python environment where you can install packages without modifying the system Python.
-Using a virtualenv for cumulusci is recommended to avoid issues and conflicts with other applications using your system Python.
+Using a virtualenv for CumulusCI is recommended to avoid issues and conflicts with other applications using your system Python.

+For more information about virtual environments in Python, see the Python Packaging User Guide: https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments

 macOS
 ^^^^^